robinyn/miR-4728/README.md

 Date: 27/05/23<br>
 GitHub Repository: https://github.com/robinyn/miR-4728

+The links to scripts in the text will only be functional when viewing the README in the above GitHub repository.

 ## Data

 The data for this project consists of ribosome and polysome profiling data from SK-BR-3 (HER2-positive breast cancer cell line) transfected with antisense oligonucleotide (ASO) to block the miRNA with matched total RNA-seq.
 Control samples were transfected with scrambled ASO.
 There are three replicates per condition.